PalianPals/palianpals.github.io/docs/game-guides/cooking/CookingStations.md

 ![CHAPAA3x](./img/Screenshots/CHAPAA3x.png) <br />
  <br />
 **The steps** <br />
-The steps show how long or complicated a recipe is, the more steps, the more time you get, but they're also harder to complete on your own.<br />
+The steps show how long or complicated a recipe is, the more steps, the more time you get, but they're also harder to complete on your own.<br /> <br />
 ![RECIPEBAR](./img/Screenshots/RECIPEBAR.png) <br />

 **Aditional Stations** <br />